 Since ancient times in Japan, it has been believed that deities of harvest dwell in the cherry trees and the trees have been considered important.
 In the eighth century, cherry trees were not so popular as plum trees from the effects of Chinese culture in which plum trees were more valuable than them.
 After the sending of envoys to Tang China was abolished in 894, the indigenous Japanese culture was developed and cherry trees became the mainstream of flower viewing.
 It is said that Emperor Saga's cherry blossom viewing party held in 812 is the first viewing event of cherry blossoms on record and later it came to be held as a court function hosted by the successive emperors.
 In 1598, the Daigo Flower Viewing, the most gorgeous cherry blossom party which became history, was held at Daigo Temple in Kyoto.
 Hideyoshi Toyotomi, who unified the country as the leader of the territorial lords and the chief adviser to the emperor in the period of Warring States after more than a hundred years of civil disorder, reconstructed the devastated temple, and had 700 of cherry trees brought in to be transplanted.
 In company with 1,300 guests, including his son, wife and mistresses, he celebrated the beauty of spring through the flower viewing.
 In the early 18th century, cherry blossom viewing became widespread among town people in Edo, or current Tokyo, by a policy of the eighth Tokugawa Shogun, who had cherry trees planted in Asukayama, Mukojima and other places to make recreational areas for them.

 There are ten original cherry species in Japan.
 Cherry trees mutate and crossbreed easily, so now more than a hundred of varieties grow wild in Japan and more than two hundred of the garden plants have been developed from them.
 Taiwan cherry trees grow naturally in the area from southern China to Okinawa Prefecture.
 The typical variety in Okinawa Prefecture has drooping scarlet red flowers and blossoms in January and February.
-The Yoshino cherry is well known as the most popular cherry blossom in Japan and accounts for 80 percent of cherry trees growing in Japan.
+The Yoshino cherry is well known as the most popular cherry blossom in Japan and makes up 80 percent of cherry trees growing in Japan.

 The Yoshino with good appearance grows very fast and is easy to grow, but it is said to have a short life span of sixty years if it is not much cared for, compared with Yama-zakura having a life span of hundreds of years.
 It is supposed to be a crossbreed of Oshima-zakura and Edo Higan-zakura.
 However, it is incapable of reproducing trees with the same characteristics as the original by crossbreeding because every Yoshino generates from the same genes and it has the property of self-incompatibility, which refers to inability to self-fertilize or fertilize the other plants that are genetically the same to reproduce the same ones.
 Every Yoshino is a clone from the original.
 It is reproduced by grafting a scion on a stock or planting a cutting.
 The first Yoshino tree was sold at Edo Somei Village, a cluster of gardeners, around the middle of the 19th century.
 Before that, the Yama-zakura, a tall-growing and long-lived species of wild cherry, had been typical of the cherry since long ago.
 The cherry trees on Mt.
 Yoshino in Nara Prefecture, one of the most popular cherry blossom viewing spots, are Yama-zakura.
 The flowers of the Yoshino open before their leaves come out.